 The procedure is quite simple here, as well.
 You start by going to the wallet and copying its address.
 Then, you go back to the exchange and proceed to the withdraw screen, where you will enter the wallet address, and withdraw your funds.
 This is an optional step, best suited for long-term investors.

-Tron is a blockchain network that is home to a growing number of decentralised applications (dApps) and smart contracts.
-Many of these dApps operate in, and advance, evolving spaces that have come to define the crypto sphere like decentralised finance (DeFi), Web 3.0, and the Metaverse.
+Tron is a blockchain network that is home to a growing number of decentralized applications (dApps) and smart contracts.
+Many of these dApps operate in, and advance, evolving spaces that have come to define the crypto sphere like decentralized finance (DeFi), Web 3.0, and the Metaverse.

 TRX is the primary means of paying fees for all transactions on the diverse dApps found on Tron’s blockchain.
 Holding TRX tokens also provides users with the ability to earn rewards by loaning out their coins for certain periods of time so they can enhance the security of Tron’s network.